lazynessmind/euro-millions-api/README.md

 ### API:

-`Get last result - localhost:3000/lastResult`
-`Get M1lhão Code - localhost:3000/milhao`
+`Get lastest results for the Euro Millions and M1lhão - localhost:3000/last` `Get lastest results for the Euro Millions - localhost:3000/euro` `Get M1lhão Date and Code - localhost:3000/milhao`

 **PS:** The response will always be a json object;